jseluis/nodejs_mongodb_api/README.md

-# nodejs_mongodb_api
-Pet Project API for Movies with User, Login, Register, Token, Encryption and Hash using Node.Js and MongoDB.
-You need to setup a Local or Cloud Database, and deploy at Heroku for testing.
+Quick Project - API for Movies with User, Login, Register, Token, Encryption and Hash, Middlewares, Transaction, Error handling, Unit-testing and much more using Node.Js - MongoDB.
+You need to setup a Loca or Cloud MongoDB Database.
+You can deploy locally or choose the best provider for testing.